 New Ambulatory Center – LEED Gold

-IMEG is providing engineering design services for Rush Oak Brook Orthopaedic Center’s new 99,000-square-foot ambulatory center, which will be completed in 2018.
+IMEG provided engineering design services for Rush Oak Brook Orthopaedic Center’s new 99,000-square-foot ambulatory center.

 Engineers provided MEP and technology design for the three-story ambulatory center that will focus on orthopedic services and include medical office spaces, a rehabilitation center, athletic training facility, outpatient services, on-site imaging suites with an MRI, and an ambulatory surgery center (ASC) featuring hospital-standard operating rooms and short-stay rooms.